tinygo-org/tinygo/docs/internals.rst

     issue <https://github.com/rustwasm/wasm-bindgen/issues/35>`_.

     Currently there are also non-browser WebAssembly execution environments that do not have this limitation.
-Use the `--wasmi64enable` flag to remove the behavior described above and enable emitting functions with i64 parameters directly.
+Use the `-wasm-abi=generic` flag to remove the behavior described above and enable emitting functions with i64 parameters directly.